discretize/discretize-guides/builds/warrior/power-berserker/index.md

       - Interrupting your auto-attack chain to use <Skill name="Decapitate"/> or enter <Skill name="Berserk"/> is a DPS increase.

-      - Keep in mind that <Skill name="Crushing Blow"/> inflicts 10x <Condition name="Vulnerability"/> if your party is running low, and can often be used with no DPS loss if you are on your mace set waiting to CC.
+      - Keep in mind that <Skill name="Crushing Blow"/> inflicts <Condition name="Vulnerability" count={10}/>!
+This can be often used with no DPS loss if you are on your mace set waiting to CC.
 Especially useful if you apply the <Condition name="Vulnerability"/> to adds for a quick burst.
+If the foe is disabled it even inflicts <Condition name="Vulnerability" count={20} />

       - It is important that you are in <Skill name="Berserk"/> mode for as many burn phases as possible for maximum DPS.
 Pay attention to your group's phase times and your <Skill name="Berserk"/> extensions.
-It is better for <Skill name="Berserk"/> to drop when the boss isn’t stunned if that means it will be back up right before another burst window.
+It is better for <Skill name="Berserk"/> to drop when the boss isn’t <Effect name="Exposed"/> if that means it will be back up right before another burst window.

       - Think ahead when CC is needed and swap to Maces earlier to avoid losing invaluable <Skill name="Berserk"/> time.